-1. Need (10 points):
+1. Problem/Need (20 points):

-• The community problem is prevalent and severe in communities where the program plans to serve and the problem has been documented with relevant data.
+- The community problem is prevalent and severe in communities where the program plans to serve and has been documented with relevant data. - The applicant provides a clear explanation for why a planning grant is needed.